 With the above issues in mind, I augment the model and likelihood function to incorporate the productivity realization data.
-As discussed in detail in online Appendix 3, the augmented likelihood function takes into account both the probability of each productivity realization (which will depend on $x^$ each period and on the estimated variance of productivity realizations about their expectation) and the probability that production is observable for each drilled well (which will depend on the well's productivity).
-I find that making use of the production data does not substantially influence the estimate of $\beta$ .
-As shown in column 5 of Table 3, the estimate of $\beta$ in this specification is 0.923 with a standard error of 0.169, still consistent with an optimal response by firms to changes in oil price volatility.
-The production data do shift the estimated distribution of well productivities, raising the mean $\mu$ and lowering the standard deviation $\zeta$ , though the estimates still lie well within the 95 percent confidence interval from the reference case.
-The full set of estimated parameters from this model is given in online Appendix 3.
+As discussed in detail in appendix 3, the augmented likelihood function takes into account both the probability of each productivity realization (which will depend on x^ each period and on the estimated variance of productivity realizations about their expectation) and the probability that production is observable for each drilled well (which will depend on the well's productivity).
+I find that making use of the production data does not substantially influence the estimate of β .
+As shown in column V of table 3, the estimate of β in this specification is 0.923 with a standard error of 0.169, still consistent with an optimal response by firms to changes in oil price volatility.
+49 The production data do shift the estimated distribution of well productivities, raising the mean μ and lowering the standard deviation ζ , though the estimates still lie well within the 95 percent confidence interval from the wells.
+They are substantially more productive on average than the 160 drilled wells that are the only active wells on their lease, consistent with selection.
+The estimated average log realized productivity in the 367 well sample is -2.482, while that for the 160 well sample is -4.109.
+Consistent with the selection story, the majority of these wells' leases exhibit production from wells that come online after the well in question was drilled.